LLM in Global Environment and Climate Change Law

 We accept the following English language qualifications at the grades specified:

-- IELTS Academic: total 7.0 (at least 7.0 in the writing component and 6.5 in each other module)
+- IELTS Academic / IELTS Academic for UKVI and IELTS Academic Online: total 7.0 (at least 7.0 in the writing component and 6.5 in each other module)

-- TOEFL-iBT (including Special Home Edition): total 100 (at least 25 in writing and 23 in each other module)
+- TOEFL-iBT (including Home Edition): total 100 (at least 25 in writing and 23 in each other module)

-- Trinity ISE: ISE III with passes in all four components
+- Trinity ISE: ISE III with a pass in all four components

-- PTE Academic and PTE Academic Online: 70 overall with at least 70 in the writing component and 62 in each other component.
+- Oxford ELLT (Global and Digital): 8 overall with at least 8 in the writing component and 7 in each other component

 Degrees taught and assessed in English

-We also accept an undergraduate or postgraduate degree, or equivalent, that has been taught and assessed in English from a university on our list of approved universities in non-majority English speaking countries.
+We also accept an undergraduate or postgraduate degree, that has been taught and assessed in English, either:

 Approved universities in non-majority English speaking countries

-If you are not a national of a majority English speaking country, then your degree must be no more than three and a half years old at the beginning of your programme of study.
+If you are not a national of a majority English speaking country, then your degree must be no more than five years old at the start of the month in which your programme of study begins.

 Pre-sessional English for Academic Purposes